 At the end of the day we expect to profit from decreased stress level, boosted creativity and improved health.
 Researches also prove that human beings work more efficiently, heal faster and learn more easily in structures intertwined with nature.

 A biophilic plan interacts with nature patterns.
 That is why biophilic floorings are taking polished marbles or honed travertines more into their concepts.
 Biophilic hotel bathrooms prefer marble bath tubes especially the white marbles to show the natural flow of a rock pool.
 The office spaces also get its share from the new concept.
 Companies like Microsoft, Amazon, Airbnb, and Etsy are deeply into that green office design stuff.
 The Martini offices in Milan uses plenty of marble with wood elements to create a living wall.
 Airbnb office in San Francisco has stone floors and pillars.

 What is more, Zaha Hadid Architects and COX Architecture teams were selected to design The Western Sdyney International Airport.
 They will create a new greenfield in the airport combining natural daylight and natural landscape.
 "The design is an evolution of Australian architecture past, present, and future." said Cristiano Ceccato, ZHA Project Director, in a release.
 "It draws inspiration from both traditional architectural features such as the veranda, as well as the natural beauty of the surrounding bushland."

 We hope that content could give you all a small idea why we do really need biophilic design at our places and how we can achieve it with natural materials.
 We heavily recommend you to check our materials, especially the white ones because they absolutely go perfect with green scenario!

-You can check our White Marble Blocks and White Marble Slab Collections or you can go deeper about biophilic design with Kasey Riley's work out.
+You can check our White Marble collection or you can go deeper about biophilic design with Kasey Riley's work out.